susan-davis/stellar-core/COMBAT.md

 We use "quadrant" and "sector" in a different way than classic `STARTREK`, which called a sector a "quadrant" and a subsector a "sector."

+Speed is measured by "warp gradient" (warp factor). `STARTREK` and *Star Fleet 1* both use linear measures of

 ## Movement
-Ships have a "drive efficiency" rating that measures the number of millisectors of distance that the ship can travel per unit of energy.
-A cruiser with an efficiency of 100 would
+Ships have a "drive efficiency" rating that measures the number of millisectors of distance that the ship can travel per unit of energy at its cruising speed or less.
+A cruiser with an efficiency of 100 would require
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg0MTU3MDA2LDE0NjMzMTQxODRdfQ==
+eyJoaXN0b3J5IjpbMTM5Mzc1NzIzMiwxNDYzMzE0MTg0XX0=
 -->